PyGSDR/PyGS/instruction_gsr_examples.md

 - **includeNe**: include the electron number density in the transverse pressure Pt'.

 - **Other Calculations and derived parameters** of a flux rope: mostly shown on the terminal.
-      - Parameters for the Grad-Shafranov reconstruction, e.g., the aforementioned second line
+      - Parameters for the Grad-Shafranov reconstruction, i.e., the aforementioned 6th row
       - Figure information
       - The maximum of the axial magnetic field **Bz**   = 7.403238594695631 nT
       - The maximum of the axial current density **jz**  = 3.241255038840692e-12 A/m^2